Milk Tea App

 Solution

 My proposed solution to lessening the pressure from arriving customers would be a mobile application called the Milk Tea App.
 The application would allow users to take their time choosing a milk tea drink anytime, anywhere.
-Once their orders are ready, the application will notify the user that their order is ready for pick-up at their selected branch.
+Once the milk tea cafe staff has prepared their orders, the application will notify the user that they are ready for pick-up at their selected branch.

-To lessen the feeling of overwhelmedness from the menu, the milk tea flavors were categorized based on the common milk tea flavors my interview participants would order.
+The milk tea flavors were categorized based on the common flavors my interview participants would order to lessen the feeling of overwhelmedness from the menu.
 Some of the most ordered flavors belonged to the Best Seller and Classic categories.
-In addition, a Customization page was designed with tabs for users to order more than 1 drink of the same flavor but with different customization options.
+In addition, a Customization page was designed with tabs for users to order more than one drink of the same flavor but with different customization options.

 First Usability Test